jontymarshall/HD16743_Stirred_Not_Shaken/README.md

 ├── references		<- Data dictionaries, manuals, etc.
 ├── requirements.txt	<- Install the environment dependencies with: `pip install -r requirements.txt`
 ├── runall.py		<- execute the pipeline in python
-├── runall.R		<- or, execute the pipeline in R
-├── setup.py		<- makes project pip installable (pip install -e .) so src can be imported ├── src			<- Source code for use in this project.
-│   ├── data		<- Scripts to download or generate data │   │   └── make_dataset.py
-│   ├── features	<- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   ├── functions.R
-│   ├── __init__.py	<- Makes src a Python module
-│   ├── models		<- Scripts to train models and then use trained models to make predictions.
-Scripts to fit data and features │   │   ├── predict_model.py
-│   │   └── train_model.py
-│   ├── utilities.R
-│   └── visualization	<- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 └── tox.ini		<- Automate testing, cf. https://tox.readthedocs.io/en/latest/.
 ```